smarthomeNG/plugins/webservices/README.md

 http://<your_server_ip>:<your_services_port>/rest/items/

 E.g. http://192.168.178.100:1234/rest/items/ returns the list of all available (str, num, bool) items.
+The key for accessing the items is the item path.

 ##### Item Set

 Gets the data of an item set, enriched by meta data (if webservices_data is not set to "val"), as json object.
-The key for the items is the item path.
+The key for accessing the items is the item path.

 http://<your_server_ip>:<your_services_port>/rest/itemset/<set_name>